mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 The output is given in the form of a histogram with a single value per detector per polarisation direction.

-Below are the relevant workflow diagrams describing reduction steps of the quartz reduction.
+Below is the relevant workflow diagram describing reduction steps of the quartz reduction.

 .. diagram:: PolDiffILLReduction-v1_quartz_wkflw.dot